Quick Answer

 | Known vs unknown | Unknown: normalized pricing, comparable coverage depth, and cap-enforcement details | Known in-source signals: RTP is described as launched in 2017; one vendor/industry source reports 64 million transactions and $34 billion in Q3 2023; another cites more than 190 active banks and credit unions monthly.
 Unknown: normalized pricing, full coverage depth, and current cap enforcement details. | Known in-source signal: FedNow is described as a Federal Reserve instant payment service with 2023 launch framing.
 Unknown: normalized pricing, full coverage depth, and current cap enforcement details. | Keep open items in a partner questionnaire and require written partner-bank confirmation plus pilot proof before product promises. |

 The verified core here is narrow but useful: RTP is described as supporting real-time account-to-account transfers around the clock, and FedNow is described as a Federal Reserve instant payment service.
-The reported RTP volume figures here come from vendor or industry sources and should be independently validated before you make external commitments.
-Pricing normalization, comparable coverage depth, and cap-enforcement details are still unresolved in this pack.
+The reported RTP volume figures come from vendor or industry sources and should be independently validated before you make external commitments.
+Pricing normalization, comparable coverage depth, and cap-enforcement details should be confirmed with your rail partners.
 Treat side-by-side financial models as provisional until your partners validate them.

 For more on when instant payout is actually worth using, see Real-Time Payment Use Cases for Gig Platforms: When Instant Actually Matters.